jaysylvester/citizen/README.md

 # citizen

-citizen is an event-driven MVC framework for Node.js web applications.
+citizen is an event-driven MVC and caching framework for Node.js web applications.
 It's for people who are more interested in quickly building fast, scalable apps than digging around Node's guts or building a Jenga tower made out of 20 different packages.

-Favoring convention over configuration, citizen's purpose is to handle server-side routing, view rendering, file serving, and caching, while providing some useful helpers to get you on your way.
-It takes the pain out of building a Node web app, but doesn't stop you from using native Node methods.

-Future plans include tight integration with client-side rendering through a custom JS library that shares MVC patterns between the client and server, but this will be optional.

-citizen is reliable, but the API is not yet stable.
-Always consult [the change log](https://github.com/jaysylvester/citizen/blob/master/CHANGELOG.txt) before upgrading.
-Your comments, criticisms, and (pull) requests are appreciated.
-Please see Github for [the complete readme](https://github.com/jaysylvester/citizen), because npmjs.com truncates it.

-Have questions?
-Need help?
-[Send me an e-mail](http://jaysylvester.com/contact).
+Use it as a foundation for a traditional server-side web application, a modular single-page app, or a RESTful API to be consumed by your front end framework.

 ## Benefits

 - Very high performance (even without caching)
-- Zero-configuration dynamic routing with SEO-friendly URLs
+- Zero-configuration server-side routing with SEO-friendly URLs
+- Serve HTML, JSON, and JSONP from the same controller/view with a single URL flag
-- Optional in-memory caching of entire routes, individual controllers, and objects
+- Optional in-memory caching of entire routes, individual controllers, files, and objects
 - Directives that make it easy to set cookies, sessions, redirects, caches, and more
-- Serve HTML, JSON, or JSONP from the same controller/view with a single URL flag
 - Easily chain controllers or include controllers within other controllers
 - Do it all on the server or roll in your favorite client-side templating engine
 - Support for Jade and Handlebars templates with more on the way

+__citizen's API is stabilizing, but it's still subject to change.__ Always consult [the change log](https://github.com/jaysylvester/citizen/blob/master/CHANGELOG.txt) before upgrading.
+Please see Github for [the complete readme](https://github.com/jaysylvester/citizen), because npmjs.com truncates it.

+Have questions, suggestions, or need help?
+[Send me an e-mail](http://jaysylvester.com/contact).
+Want to contribute?
+Pull requests are welcome.

 ## Quick Start